-For a little over two years now, I’ve listened to strangers I meet on Craigslist tell me stories they’ve never told anyone before.
+For almost four years now, I’ve listened to strangers I meet on Craigslist tell me stories they’ve never told anyone before.
 I’ve interviewed someone who went through gender reassignment surgery and was falling in love for the very first time, as his true self.
 I’ve spoken with a man who had lost his wife to alcoholism and was struggling to rebuild his life without her.
 I cried when I spoke to a veteran who had lost both of his legs after serving two tours of combat abroad.
 My body shook with anger as I heard the confession of a father who had sexually abused his two daughters when they were young girls.
 I’ve heard stories about sexual abuse and mental illness, divorce and death, addiction and disability—stories that have left me in awe at the breadth and depth of humanity.

 In my old life, I stressed out over deadlines, client meetings, unanswered e-mails, and office politics.
 I purposefully distracted myself with daily minutiae so as not to let my unhappiness fully settle in.